tldr-pages/tldr/contributing-guides/style-guide.md

 ```

 > [!NOTE]
 > The filename and page title must match the command name exactly.
-Page title can use any case, whereas the filenames must be lowercase.
+The page title can be present in any case, whereas the filenames must be lowercase.

 There is a linter that enforces the format above.
 It is run automatically on every pull request,